XavaDigital/ServerlessSaas/README.md

 ### Cloud Firestore

 Cloud Firestore](https://firebase.google.com/docs/firestore) is a flexible, scalable database from Firebase.
 It offers seamless integration with Firebase and other Google Cloud Platform products, like Cloud Functions.
 And just like Firebase, it starts completely free.
-Only when your application really starts to scale, you might exceed the free plan, but even then you only pay for what you use.
+Only when your application starts to scale, you might exceed the free plan, but even then you only pay for what you use.

 To setup Firestore, go to your Firebase console and navigate to "Database" and click the first "Create database" button to add Cloud Firestore to your project.